medavox/distribackup/docs/Design Document.md

 With this star topology, we are enabling the possibility of a decentralising publishing platform - self-hosted web pages with built-in scalability

+each Peer has its own UUID, generated during first run and stored on-disk
 ------

 * Will not require an always-on machine - will reliably and efficiently (but not necessarily quickly) sync mirrors.